Simulating Disruptions on Netherlands Railway Operations

 Problem

-Netherlands Railways wanted to buy the double-deck rolling stock the new motor units that required extra investment.
-The stock was the most capital-intensive asset, so they needed to find out if this investment in reliability was worth the money.
+Netherlands Railways wanted to buy the double-deck motor units that required extra investment.
+The double-deck rolling stock was the most capital-intensive asset, so they needed to find out if this investment in reliability was worth the money.

 Solution